spacemanspiff2007/HABApp/_doc/getting_started.rst

 Interacting with items
 ------------------------------
-HABApp uses an internal item registry to store both openhab items and locally created items (only visible within HABApp).
-Upon start-up HABApp retrieves a list of openhab items and adds them to the internal registry.
+HABApp uses an internal item registry to store both openHAB items and locally created items (only visible within HABApp).
+Upon start-up HABApp retrieves a list of openHAB items and adds them to the internal registry.
 Rules and HABApp derived libraries may add additional local items which can be used to share states across rules and/or files.